Methodist Personalities M...

 John Mercer came the the Island in 1802 and again in 1812-20 when he was Chairman of the District from 1813.

 Married Jane Simpson (widow, nee Quayle) of Douglas, by special licence 11 August 1803 at Kk Onchan - John Cannell, vicar; witnesses James Banks and James Clark.
-(Believe her first husband was Mathew Simpson married 1 May 1798 Lonan, he is I think buried Braddan 8 May 1800 age 26)
+(Her first husband was Mathew Simpson married 1 May 1798 Lonan, buried Braddan 8 May 1800 age 26)

 His will is filed in IoM (presumeably because of Wife's property) - dated 25 Jun 1838, probate 19 Jun 1840.
 Names four children - William (who was a LP and then joined C of E as a clegyman in Sheffield), Edward, Jane Hogg, and Maria plus wife Jane as Executors.
 Names another son - John Quayle Mercer and daughter Mary Hannah Ward - makes reference to interest from bonds in BallaRobin, Malew.
 Pledges were Thomas Caine, Tanner (a well known Wesleyan Methodist) and Edward Gelling.